 Nonconforming structure or development.
-A building or structure or portion thereof which was lawfully erected, altered or maintained, but no longer conforms with present regulations such as setbacks, buffer, area; bulk height or density standards of the Master Program.
+A building or structure or portion thereof which was lawfully erected, altered or maintained, but no longer conforms with present regulations such as setbacks, buffer or yards, area; bulk height or density standards of the Master Program.

 Nonconforming use.
-An activity in a structure or on a tract of land that was legally established prior to the effective date of the act or shoreline master program, which does not conform to the use of regulations of the Shoreline Master Program.
+An activity in a structure or on a tract of land that was legally established prior to the effective date of the act or shoreline master program, which does not conform to the use of regulations of the current site zoning.